 Glutes is an informal term for “gluteus maximus” that is referred to the main extensor muscle of the hip.
-Gluteal muscles are one of the most powerful and strongest muscles of human body.
+Gluteal muscles are one of the most powerful and strongest muscles of the human body.
 Once it was a concept that only women should train their glutes but it was no more than a misconception.
 Men just cannot build or tone their legs without having a strong hip muscle.
 Men need to train their glutes just as much as women, if not more.

-There are many sports like football, rugby, baseball, golf, tennis, hockey and bowling etc that needs to have stronger glutes for the better performance where all the force required is provided by this core muscle.
+There are many sports like football, rugby, baseball, golf, tennis, hockey and bowling, etc that needs to have stronger glutes for the better performance where all the force required is provided by this core muscle.

-To have strong glutes is important in many exercises like deadlifts, lunges and squats because this is where the driving power comes from.
+To have strong glutes is important in many exercises like deadlifts, lunges, and squats because this is where the driving power comes from.
 If you start to work on your glutes, you’ll be sure to increase your numbers on your lower body lifts.

 You’ve got to agree, having a rounded, well-shaped bottom is better than having a flat untoned one; and we’re pretty sure women would agree too!

 A common problem for people that don’t train their glutes is tightness.
 This can affect hip mobility which will have an impact on your lower body lifts.
 To reduce tightness you can incorporate a full stretching program into your routine and use the foam roller before and after your workout.

 Squats are the best workout for the lower body that targets glutes along with quads and hamstrings.
 For building glutes, Lower bar squats are more effective.